pfirsich/htcpp/README.md

 The `--init` is necessary for the container to terminate gracefully.
 You can replace `--network=host` with an explicit port forwarding, but host networking gives better performance.

 ## To Do (Must)
-* **Fix: Handle pending bytes to write for TLS correctly.
-Currently I complete an SSL operation even if there are pending bytes.
-I need a more elaborate state machine**.
 * TLS SNI (then move `tls` object into `hosts`)
 * auto-rewrite (append .html, / -> index.html)
 * Configure MIME Types in config